-President Franklin D. Roosevelt signed Executive Order 9066 on Feb.
-19, 1942, authorizing the military to designate "military zones," General John L. DeWitt subsequently issued "Instructions to All Persons of Japanese Ancestry" (above, right) on March 2, 1942.
+President Franklin D. Roosevelt signed Executive Order 9066 on February 19, 1942, authorizing the military to designate "military zones," General John L. DeWitt subsequently issued "Instructions to All Persons of Japanese Ancestry" (above, right) on March 2, 1942.
 The instructions, posted in prominent places throughout the Japanese American community, indicated where and when the Issei and Nisei were to report with their belongings.

-Today, the barracks area of the Pomona assembly center is used as the midway for fairs and other events and for parking.
+Today, the barracks area of the "Pomona Assembly Center" is used as the midway for fairs and other events and for parking.

-Pomona Assembly Center is shown as construction continues on temporary barracks.
+"Pomona Assembly Center" is shown as construction continues on temporary barracks.

 -PHOTO BY CLEM ALBERS

-Photos from left to right: (1) An evacuee is shown inside a converted horse stall in Santa Anita; (2) Mess hall at Portland Assembly Center is shown shortly before dinner; (3) Assembly Center facilities were inadequate for large families.
+Photos from left to right: (1) A converted horse stall is "home" to this man at the "Santa Anita Assembly Center"; (2) Mess hall at "Portland Assembly Center" is shown shortly before dinner; (3) These temporary confinement facilities were inadequate for large families.
 An older child prepares these four boys for a nap in a single bed; and (4) Workers finish the fourth wall of a barracks at Pomona Fairgrounds.